Frequently Asked Questions

 Where can I download Collisions for Android?

-The Collisions app for Android can be downloaded from Google Play.
+The Collisions app for Android can be downloaded from the Google Play Store.
 Collisions is currently compatible with Android tablets.

 Do my students need internet connection to access Collisions?